off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 > 1. Each observer must report a single word: YES or NO.
 > 2. No BOTH entries allowed

-It is fair to ask whether this axiom creates the contradiction.
-If we permit BOTH, the clash indeed disappears.
-That is the point.
+This axiom creates the contradiction.
+If we permit BOTH, the clash disappears.
+This is the point.
 The contradiction does not come from the coin; it comes from our reporting architecture—from forcing plural observations into single-valued records.
 The world is pluralistic, yet our summaries of the world, are not.

 This stance is inherited, it was never inevitable.
 Consider how fundamental this constraint is in the systems we rely on.
 Boole fixed propositions as true and false.
 Kolmogorov placed probability on that logic, and Shannon showed how such decisions travel as bits.
 None of these frameworks declared the world binary, they were just well-suited for the task at hand.